lanavely/FeigiBot/README.md

 # feigibot
-Vk bot to get a schedule of Chuvash State University pairs
+Vk bot to get the schedule of Chuvash State University pairs